 (Kane and Rabeni abstract) (emphasis added).
 Use of this study is not appropriate under the 1985 Guidelines.
 Even if it is assumed that the study reported a LC50, the calculated GMAV would be >461 μ g l-1 for water with a hardness of 12.45.
-The WV criteria calculated based on a water hardness of 26 (the lowest hardness that can be used on the equation) are 510 μ g/l and 204 μ g/l for acute and chronic exposures, respectively.
-Therefore, the WV aluminum criteria are protective of smallmouth bass.
+The West Virginia criteria calculated based on a water hardness of 26 (the lowest hardness that can be used on the equation) are 510 μ g/l and 204 μ g/l for acute and chronic exposures, respectively.
+Therefore, West Virginia's aluminum criteria are protective of smallmouth bass.